r0x0r/pywebview/docs/guide/api.md

 window.on_top
 ```

-Get or set whether the window is always on top
+Get or set whether the window is always on top.

 ## window.x

 ``` python
 window.x
 ```

-Get X coordinate of the top-left corrner of the window
+Get X coordinate of the top-left corrner of the window.

 ## window.y

 ``` python
 window.y
 ```

-Get Y coordinate of the top-left corrner of the window
+Get Y coordinate of the top-left corrner of the window.

 ## window.width